 Diving

-Any diving conducted by staff (or students who are being paid for diving duties) is classified as occupational diving.
+Any diving conducted by staff or students is classified as occupational diving.

 If you are diving, you must follow the guidelines of your faculty.